akoidan/vuex-module-decorators-state/README.md

 # vuex-module-decorators-state
 [![HitCount](http://hits.dwyl.com/akoidan/vuex-module-decorators-state.svg)](http://hits.dwyl.com/akoidan/vuex-module-decorators-state) ![npm](https://img.shields.io/npm/v/vuex-module-decorators-state)

+## 1. @State
 You need this package if you use:
  - Vue2
  - Typescript
  - vue-class-component or vue-property-decorator
  - vuex-module-decorators

-This packages adds easy lifehack to maintype strong typing and easy integration for injecting vuex state to vue class-based component.
+This decorator adds an easy life-hack to maintain strong typing and easy integration for injecting vuex state to vue class-based component.
 Check [this issue](https://github.com/championswimmer/vuex-module-decorators/issues/191)

-## Example
+### Example
 Want to inject your state like this with typesafe?

 ```typescript